Obstetrical dilemma: Male versus female

 Examination of the pelvis is the most useful method for identifying biological sex through the skeleton.
 Distinguishing features between the human male and female pelvis stem from the selective pressures of childbearing and birth.
 Females must be able to carry out the process of childbirth but also be able to move bipedally.
 The human female pelvis has evolved to be as wide as possible while still being able to allow bipedal locomotion.
 The compromise between these two necessary functions of the female pelvis can be especially seen through the comparative skeletal anatomy between males and females.
 The human pelvis is made up of three sections: the hip bones (ilium, ischium and pubis), the sacrum, and the coccyx.
 How these three segments articulate and what their dimensions are is key for differentiation between males and females.
 Females acquired the characteristic of the overall pelvic bone being thinner and denser than the pelvic bones of males.
 The female pelvis has also evolved to be much wider and allow for greater room in order to safely deliver a child.
-After sexual maturation, it can be observed that the pubic arch in females is generally an obtuse angle (between 90 and 100 degrees) while males tend to have more of an acute angle (approximately 70 degrees).
+After sexual maturation, it can be observed that the pubic arch in females is generally an obtuse angle (between 90 and 100 degrees), while males tend to have more of an acute angle (approximately 70 degrees).
 This difference in angles can be attributed to the fact that the overall pelvis for a female is preferred to be wider and more open than a male pelvis.
 Another key difference can be seen in the sciatic notch.
-The sciatic notch in females tend to be wider than the sciatic notches of males.
+The sciatic notch in females tends to be wider than the sciatic notches of males.
 The pelvic inlet is also a key difference.
 The pelvic inlet can be observed as oval-shaped in females and more of a heart-shape in males.
 The difference in inlet shape is related to the distance between the ischium bones of the pelvis.
 To allow for a wider and more oval-shaped inlet, female ischium bones are further apart from one another than the ischium bones of a male.